Writing Tests Using the CS 70 TestingLogger

 int main() {

-TestingLogger log("all tests");
+TestingLogger log("All tests");

 }

-clang++ -g -std=c++17 -Wall -Wextra -pedantic -c example.cpp
+clang++ -g -std=c++20 -Wall -Wextra -pedantic -c testsuite.cpp

-clang++ -g -std=c++17 -o example example.cpp -ltestinglogger
+clang++ -g -std=c++20 -o testsuite testsuite.cpp -ltestinglogger

 Running this example produces the following output:

-test 1 passed!
+Addition test passed!

-Summary of affirmation failures for test 2
+Summary of affirmation failures for Multiple tries of multiplication

 ----